ldijkman/randomnerd_esp32_wifi_manager/README.md

 just install http://apple.com/itunes that makes mDNS http://?*URL*?.local to work for you

-wow microsoft realy sux to download this, must find a friendlier way to get mDNS working for you
+Bonjour for WinDOS might be eassier https://support.apple.com/kb/DL999?locale=nl_NLor you